rpellerin/rpellerin.github.io/content/motorizing-an-ikea-skarsta-standing-desk.md

 <figcaption>The 6mm hex key I got</figcaption>
 </figure>

 [I got this one Obi.de](https://www.obi.de/schluessel-abzieher/lux-sechskant-schluessel-comfort-6-mm/p/3471075) and I had to cut off the bent part of it.
 This will replace the original crank provided with the desk.
+4.49 euros.

 ## 7mm shaft coupler